Ways to Serve

 St. Mary's Community Garden's donates fresh, organic produce to local food pantries and to help alleviate hunger on Aquidneck Island.
 Located on St. Mary's property, the garden has relied on the efforts of parishioners and friends to raise fresh vegetables for donation to area food banks, including the Dr. Martin Luther King Jr. Community Center, Lucy's Hearth, and the Salvation Army.
 Cutting flowers are also grown for use by the St. Mary's Pastoral Care Commission and community.
 The garden has contributed over 2000 pounds of fresh food in an effort to reduce hunger and food insecurity on Aquidneck Island.

 The garden is open to members of the community with free seasonal plots.
 Our intention is to bring organic gardening within reach of a larger local population while encouraging gardeners to donate excess fruits and vegetables to local food pantries.

 We are RIPTA accessible (bus route 60) and have garden tools and a watering hose available for onsite use.

 - Elise LaParle Garcia at

 The people of St. Mary's have been involved with the local Soup Kitchen for a long time.
-During the time of COVID, we are providing a complete bag dinner that includes a meat loaf sandwich, veggies, fruit, dessert, and water on the second Thursday of every month.
+We provide a complete dinner that includes a meat loaf, vegetables, fruit, dessert, and a drink on the second Thursday of every month at St. Paul's United Methodist Church in Newport.

 If you would like to help, please contact